Marwan-Alhindi/notes/notes/learning.tech.applicationdevelopment.frontend.visual3d.react3fiber.md

 - How do you use tailwind with react? give me an example of how to resize the canvas in tailwind?
 - How do you give redefine the parameters for the components?
 - What are the main things that you can do to shapes? i.e scale and...?
+- How to animate?
+Whats useFrame? and how to use it?
+- Whats a reference? and how to use it?
+- Every computer render frames in different speed and so the animation will be different.. how do you make it responsive to all devices?
+- For threejs components like OrbitControls, how to use it inside react?
+What about drei?